 Imagine that, after playing for weeks at an online casino, you have finally won a considerable prize.

-But then the casino is refusing to pay out your winnings.
+But then, disaster strikes.
+The online casino refuses to pay out your winnings.
 What could be more frustrating?

-Sometimes the casino might have legitimate reasons to do this and sometimes the casino is totally wrong.
-But in any case, it is extremely annoying if the casino is confiscating your winnings.
+Sometimes the casino might have legitimate reasons to do this, and sometimes the casino is wrong.
+But in any case, it is incredibly annoying when a casino confiscates your winnings.